In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 It’s important to structure all this in a coherent fashion though — accordingly, it’s a good idea to put together a timeline for your activities and create a content matrix containing all the text and images you’ll need to compile for your marketing campaign.

-Please do feel free to leave any queries in the comments section below — we read them all and will do our best to answer any questions you may have.
+Please do feel free to leave any questions in the comments section below — we read them all and will do our absolute best to answer any queries you may have about getting a successful business off the ground.

-I’ll leave you with a checklist of the key things you need to do to start a business.
+I’ll leave you with a cheatsheet of the key things you need to do to start a business.

 - Make sure your business idea is robust

-Check that it solves a problem and that you’ve road-tested it to destruction before settling on it.
-Do extensive market research to prove to yourself that your business idea can work.
+Find a business idea that solves a problem and road-test it to destruction before settling on it.
+Conduct market research to prove to yourself that your business concept can really work.

 - Create a strong business plan

-You can use a business plan template or a ‘brown paper exercise’ to help you structure your thoughts.
+You can use a business plan template or a ‘brown paper exercise’ to help you structure how you’re going to get your business off the ground.

 - Choose a funding model

-Work out whether you are going to finance things yourself, rely on investors or try to get things off the ground without cash.
+Work out whether you are going to finance things yourself, rely on investors or try to get things going without cash.

 - Pick a good name for your business